-Remove the caps from the inhaler and spacer.
+Remove the cap from the inhaler.

-Keep your chin up.
+Keep your chin up or level.

-Take the spacer out of your mouth.
+Take the spacer mouthpiece out of your mouth.
+Close your lips.

 Then hold your lips together and slowly breathe out through your mouth.